wely/DevCamp/HOL/java/modern-cloud-apps/README.md

     ![image](./media/image-002.png)

 1. Let's run the application in Debug Mode.
 Click the Debug icon on the top toolbar, then select "Debug Configurations...".

+    ![image](./media/image-003.png)

    Click on "Spring Boot App" and click the + icon in the top left to create a new run configuration.
-Choose the Start project, devCamp.WebApp.DevcampApplication for the main type, and click "Apply" and "Run".
+Choose the Start project, devCamp.WebApp.DevcampApplication for the main type.

-    ![image](./media/image-003.png)
     ![image](./media/image-003a.png)

+   Click "Apply" and "Run".
+In the console pane you should see something like this:

     ![image](./media/image-003b.png)

 1. Open a browser and navigate to `http://localhost:8080`.
 You should now see the running application